-HCC, its sister universities and colleges and the systems office have implemented an Emergency Notification System (ENS).
+HCC, its sister universities and colleges and the systems office have implemented an Emergency Notification System (ENS) using the Everbridge platform.
 The implementation of this system reflects HCC's commitment to the protection and preservation of life, health and safety of the campus community and to safeguard the operations of the college.
 The system is designed to quickly send emergency notifications and provide information and protective actions